3. ECOLOGY: CLUB OF ROME THEME AND JAMES LOVELOCK

 Lovelock affirmed that the current population of the planet (now over seven billion) is too big to sustain equably.
 Opponents have preferred to believe that nothing is wrong with overpopulation.
 Lovelock stated that a billion is the sustainable number.
 This verdict decodes to the level of global population in 1804.
 The statistic doubled by 1927.

 The controversial dateline of 2040 is attended in the Lovelock presentation by a culling of the global population through floods, drought, and famine.
 This version of natural selection is very grim in certain dimensions of the argument.
 We are told that flooding will wipe out entire countries.
-There will be almost no food grown in Europe, says Lovelock, and Saharan desert areas will encroach onto the European mainland.
+There will be almost no food grown in Europe, says Lovelock, while Saharan desert areas will encroach onto the European mainland.
 Paris and Berlin are both in jeopardy from this scenario.
 The inhabitants of southern Europe are here forecast as migrating in desperation to countries like Canada, Britain, and Australia.

 Britain is viewed by Lovelock as having a more favourable position than many other countries.
 The reason being that soaring temperatures will be offset by cooler water created by cessation of the Gulf Stream.
 In this projection, Britain will be subject to rising sea levels sufficient to harass areas like central London.
 Parliament will have to move, an exercise that could conceivably make their outlook more realistic in a violent metropolis needing far more policemen.